amygdalama/blog-source/content/tutorials/phonebook.md

 If you're not sure how the `pop` method works, google it, and play around with it in your REPL!
 Some questions you can try to figure out:

 1. What happens if you don't give `pop` an argument?
 2. What does the comment "make a copy" mean?
+What happens if you don't make a copy?

 [Back to top](#top)